sujaljoshi7/Hangman-Game/README.md

 ###

-<p align="center">It is a game created using python programming language.<br>I created a list of works and selected a random word using random module in python.<br>I have also included the ascii art to make the game more presentable.</p>
+<p align="left">It is a game created using python programming language.<br>I created a list of works and selected a random word using random module in python.<br>I have also included the ascii art to make the game more presentable.</p>

 ###